MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/index.md

 ms.date: 10/26/2017
 ---

-# Layouts
+# Layouts in Xamarin.Forms

 Xamarin.Forms has several layouts and features for organizing content on screen.

 > [!VIDEO https://youtube.com/embed/4HlLjTZQzjM]